 Unavailable library revenue \$ 522

 Unavailable court revenue 3,987

 Unavailable property tax revenue 1,193

 Unavailable privilege tax revenue 4,070

 Unavailable transient occupancy tax revenue 28

 Unavailable intergovernmental revenue 32,649

 Unavailable other revenue 1,256

 \$ 43,705

-assumptions or other inputs, the difference between projected and actual investment earnings, and employer contributions and proportionate share of contributions. d changes in proportion and differences between
+Deferred inflows represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows related to pensions may result from differences between expected and actual experience, changes of assumptions or other inputs, the difference between projected and actual investment earnings, and changes in proportion and differences between employer contributions and proportionate share of contributions.

-\$ (21,578)

-(2) Internal Service Funds are used by management to charge the costs of certain activities, such as fluinsurance, to individual funds.
-The assets and liabilities of certain Internal Service Funds are included and the service funds are included as the service funds are used as the service funds are included as eet management, computer equipment, and self

-Position. ded in governmental activities in the Statement of Net
+(2) Internal Service Funds are used by management to charge the costs of certain activities, such as fleet management, computer equipment, and self insurance, to individual funds.
+The assets and liabilities of certain Internal Service Funds are included in governmental activities in the Statement of Net Position.

-Notes to Financial Statements For the Fiscal Year Ended June 30, 2017 For the Fiscal Year Ended June 30, 2017
+Notes to Fina ancial!
+Statem nents 1 4 1 1 1 1 .
+3 117 1 1114 . , , , , , , , , , , , , , , , , , , , 10.111.5